-The lure of having your hours reduced by 90% and not be financially penalized is enough for anyone to get on board.
+The lure of having your hours reduced by 90% and not being financially penalized is enough for anyone to get on board.
 However, keep in mind that Ferriss’s intention for the 4-hour workweek is not a “get rich quick” scheme.
-Breaking away from the rat race requires developing a profitable product where most of the business can be placed on autopilot and then fine tuning it so that it flourishes enough to provide you the lifestyle you want.
+Breaking away from the rat race requires developing a profitable product where most of the business can be placed on autopilot and then fine-tuning it so that it flourishes enough to provide you with the lifestyle you want.

 The end goal is not to necessarily become an entrepreneur, but to be in charge of a business that will enable you to spend most of your waking hours pursuing other ventures that you are passionate about.